19th Grey Cup: Montreal AAA Winged Wheelers

-After going 6-0 in the Interprovincial Rugby Football Union regular season, Montreal earned a bye to the Eastern final.
-There they shutout the Western Ontario Mustangs 22-0, clinching a spot in the Grey Cup game.
+After going 6–0 in the Interprovincial Rugby Football Union regular season, Montreal earned a bye to the Eastern final.
+There they shutout the Western Ontario Mustangs 22–0, clinching a spot in the Grey Cup game.
 Montreal's running back Gordon Perry won the Jeff Russel Memorial Trophy as the IRFU MVP.

 The Winged Wheelers were looking to become the first team from outside of Ontario to raise the Grey Cup trophy.

 Regina Roughriders

 Regina were just as dominant as Montreal during the regular season and playoffs.
-They dispatched the Winnipeg St.John's 47-5 in the Western Semi-Finals, and then beat the Calgary Altomahs-Tigers 26-2 in the West Final.
+They dispatched the Winnipeg St.John's 47–5 in the Western Semi-Finals, and then beat the Calgary Altomahs-Tigers 26–2 in the West Final.

 There was a considerable pressure on the Roughriders team heading into the contest.
 This was the fourth straight year that they voyaged East to challenge for the Grey Cup, losing the three previous occasions (scoring a disappointing nine points in those games).
 They did not fare much better at the fourth time of asking.

 Pre-game

 There was controversy during the week leading up to the game.
 The Canadian Rugby Union named Howie Milne as the head official for the matchup.
 However, Montreal's management took exception to the selection, as Milne was from Regina and even rode the train with the Roughriders team to Montreal.
 Moreover, Milne had played for the Roughriders up until 1928.
 This was the first time a western referee had ever been selected to preside over a Grey Cup game.
 Montreal launched a protest, and the union relented, naming Joe O'Brien as the head referee the night before the game.
 Milne was moved to umpire, while Tom Barton was appointed as the head linesman.

 The game was played in some of the worst conditions in Grey Cup history.
 During the evening prior to kickoff, there was a heavy snowstorm, leaving large ice patches on the field.
-With the turf rock hard, the game kicked off with the temperature hovering around -9 C.
+With the turf rock hard, the game kicked off with the temperature hovering around −9 °C.

 The weather did little to help attendance, as a disappointing 5,112 fans turned out to Percival Molson Memorial Stadium.

-With the turf in dismal condition, Fred Wilson, the manager of the Roughriders, organized for pairs of lacrosse shoes to the sent to his team.
+With the turf in dismal condition, Fred Wilson, the manager of the Roughriders, organized for pairs of lacrosse shoes to be sent to his team.
 The shoes somehow found their way into the Montreal dressing room, meaning that the visiting team had unintentionally supplied their opponents with excellent footwear for the icy conditions.

 Unbeknownst to Wilson, Regina head coach Al Ritchie had employed a Montreal shoemaker to attach leather cleats to the Roughriders' shoes.
 However, Ritchie's plan was foiled by the snowstorm, meaning that the Winged Wheelers had a major advantage out of the gate because of their footwear.